MkDay/Post-Collection/Which_one_is_better-opacity,_rgba()_or_something_else?_To_blur_the_background_element_Post.md

 One of ways to blur an element is using `opacity` property.

-In the simple words, the `opacity` sets the see-through (transparent) level of an element.
+In simple words, the `opacity` sets the see-through (transparent) level of an element.
 If its value is,

 * **_1_** :- which means there's no transparency at all (default value).